caitlinstanton/tutori-all/Overview of Pages.md

 	- Displays credits for that trimester

 pairings.html --> list of pairings
-	- Shows list of tutors or tuttees the user is paired with
+	- Shows list of tutors or tutees the user is paired with
 	- Displays contact information

 sessions.html --> list of sessions
 	- Shows list of all submitted session forms
-	- Ues colors to show which have discrepancies (red) and which are incomplete, meaning the other person hasn't submitted it yet (yellow?)
+	- Use colors to show which have discrepancies (red) and which are incomplete, meaning the other person hasn't submitted it yet (yellow?)

 submit.html --> form to submit completed session